Archive for 2009

 I will never forget that little face peering up at me through 1960’s glasses, shaking his head in disbelief: “I guess that’s why you’re going to be a Broadway actress,” and I, with deep disdain: And you’re going to be an engineer!”

 Looking through my Theatrical Intelligence lens today, I see that Jim’s dominant roles were Designer, Technician and Producer, whereas mine were Actor, Writer and Producer.
-We came together as conversation partners in our Producer roles, and were able to expand our capabilities by incorporating the other’s vision.
-Shortly before he died we had a boffo laugh when we secretly agreed that together we would have made one perfect person.
+We came together as conversation partners as Producers, and were able to expand our capabilities by incorporating the other’s vision.

 In Memory of my Mom – Origins and Influences